-Wallpapers of this period often had gothic feel with repeat floral or leaf motifs inspired by Pugin’s designs of the 1850s.
+Wallpapers of this period often had a gothic feel with repeat floral or leaf motifs inspired by Pugin’s designs of the 1850s.
 These below examples are typical.

-In contrast, the working classes only tended to wallpaper their parlour in these simple designs.
+The working classes only tended to wallpaper their parlour in these simple designs.
 They painted lesser rooms with distemper or limewash until wallpaper became more affordable later in the century.

 The middle and upper classes opted for more expensive floral designs based on realism, like this Sanderson design below.